sjud/leptos_tauri_from_scratch/README.md

 This is a guide on how to build a leptos tauri project from scratch without using a template.
 <br><br>
-We've already done the following
+Fist
 ```sh
 cargo new leptos_tauri_from_scratch
 ```

-First, make our two seperate project folders.
+Then, make our two seperate project folders.
 We need one for our actual app, 'src-orig' and the other is required when using `cargo tauri`
 ```sh
 mkdir src-orig && mkdir src-tauri
 ```

-Let's delete the original src folder,
+Delete the original src folder.
 ```sh
 rm -r src
 ```
- and rewrite the `Cargo.toml` file to the following.
+Rewrite the `Cargo.toml` file in our crate root to the following.
 ```toml
 [workspace]
 resolver = "2"